Herniated Disc Injury After Accident Lawsuit and Settlements

 - Pain in the low back that increases upon standing or walking for an extended period

 - Searing or aching pain in the mid to low back.

 Herniated discs can happen in many ways, so you will need to prove the cause of your injuries.
 Always seek medical treatment right away after an accident, as the proximity can help prove your back injury resulted from the accident and not another cause.
 A physician can review your symptoms, order diagnostic imaging tests, and check your range of motion and muscle strength.

 When your doctor diagnoses your injuries, they create medical records that can prove your injuries.
 If you wait too long to get medical help, the insurance company might question whether your herniated disc happened in the accident or during a subsequent event.

 Compensation for a Herniated Disc

-To attain herniated disc compensation through a personal injury lawsuit, you need to show that the disc injury you are seeking compensation for is the result of the car accident and that the other driver caused the accident.
-Your physician will assist you with proving your injuries and your personal injury attorney will help you prove that the other driver is at fault.
+To get compensation through a personal injury lawsuit, you need to show that the disc injury you are seeking compensation for is the result of the car accident and that the other driver caused the accident.
+Your physician will assist you with proving your injuries, and your personal injury attorney will help you prove that the other driver is at fault.

-Each herniated disc personal injury case is unique; consequently, there is a broad spectrum of factors that must be taken into consideration to determine how much to expect as a payout for a herniated disc.
-Some of these factors include the severity of the herniated disc, whether pre-existing back problems must be addressed, if surgical intervention is required or may be necessary in the future.
-Other issues include the amount of pain an individual experiences as well as how the injury affects his or her ability to function and work on a daily basis.
+Each herniated disc personal injury case is unique.
+Consequently, your lawyer will consider a broad spectrum of factors to determine how much to expect as a payout for a herniated disc.
+Some of these factors include the severity of the herniated disc, whether you had pre-existing back problems, and if you need surgical intervention now or in the future.
+Other issues include the amount of pain someone experiences and how the injury affects their ability to function and work.

-Daily adjustments must be made following any type of chronic injury, especially those relating to the back.
-If you have sustained a herniated disc, or any other type of back injury during a car crash, from a slip and fall, or because of another mishap, contact The Law Offices of Ivan M. Diamond today.
+Daily adjustments must happen following a chronic injury, especially those relating to the back.
+If you sustained a herniated disc or any other back injury during a car crash, from a slip and fall, or because of another mishap, Contact a personal injury lawyer as soon as possible.